Is tech finally realizing that contractors need benefits, too?

 Every day at SurveyMonkey’s campus in San Mateo, Derrick Lau leads his entire team in the cafeteria kitchen as they prepare meals for the over 400 employees that work out of the office.
-“Derrick is like the MVP of SurveyMonkey,” Becky Cantieri, VP of human services, tells Fast Company.
+“Derrick is like the MVP of SurveyMonkey,” Becky Cantieri, the company’s Chief People Officer, tells Fast Company.
 He’s well-loved by staff and checks in with people on Slack–which is not exactly a typical relationship between Silicon Valley chefs and company staff.

 But as much as Lau feels a part of the SurveyMonkey family, on paper, he’s not.
 For its kitchen and catering services, SurveyMonkey contracts with a third-party company, Bon Appétit Management.
 As such, he was not entitled to the same benefits packaged that SurveyMonkey offers its full-time employees.